okuzan/Simulacrum/README.md

 # Hypothetical Peace Agreement: Reactions and Implications

 ## The Premise
 The counter-offensive ends inconclusively.
 Putin and his regime remain in power, controlling all of Russia.
 No significant change in plans to aid Ukraine at a strategic level — aid comes in small amounts and with significant delays.
 This is enough to offset losses but not enough to tip the balance on the front lines.
 Some countries may see a rise in anti-Ukrainian sentiment.
 The talks between Russia and the Western powers behind closed doors never stopped.
-At some point, they reach a mutual understanding, outlining this peace proposal:
+At some point, they reach a mutual understanding, outlining the peace proposal.
+The point of this article is to explore the public discussion it would arise and its probable perception for the biggest actors in the world arena.

 ## The Peace Agreement
 1. **Ceasefire**: All military actions stop.